PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 Business registration (LLC, EIN, NPI)

-Policy & procedure manual for personal care and supervision
+Policy & procedure manual for daily assistance, supervision, and documentation

 Website, domain, and email setup

-Client intake packet, consent forms, and behavior plans
+Client intake packet, consent forms, and emergency contacts

 Incident reporting systems and audit preparation tools